amar16kumar1996-collab/Onboarding-supplier---Registration_verification/README.md

 # Registration Verification System (Python)

-A simple Python-based registration validation project used to verify user details during registration of onboarding suppliers to our datasource.
+A simple Python-based registration validation project used to verify user details during onboarding suppliers to our datasource.

 This project demonstrates:
 - User input validation